3. Science and Culture territory

 Room 8

-Panel discussion: “Intellectual property as a driver for international collaboration and commercialization of R&D outcomes”
+Panel discussion: “Intellectual property as a driver for commercialization of R&D outcomes and international collaboration”

 In the context of the global transformation of innovation markets and the need to cultivate a new innovation mindset, the ability to build effective international and cross-sector collaboration has become the paramount requirement for economic renewal.
 The rapid pace of knowledge acquisition and the development of innovative products have become key drivers of national economic competitiveness.